algorithmicgaze/2025-raive-workshop/README.md

 ## Training on Runpod

+You can rent a GPU in the cloud using [Runpod](https://www.runpod.io).

-1. Create a Pod with PyTorch 2.4
+1. Create a Pod (RTX 6000 Ada is nice) with PyTorch 2.8
+2. Leave the rest of the settings as default
-2. Connect to Jupyter Lab
+2. Once the pod has started, click it then click Jupyter Lab
 3. Open a terminal
 4. Clone the repository: